7 Natural Solutions to Relieve Swollen Gums

-- Bring the water to a boil and, when it boils, add the thyme and then lower the heat.
+- Heat the water and, when it comes to the boil, add the thyme and then lower the heat.

-- Leave it for two minutes, remove it from the saucepan and let it sit for a while.
+- Leave it for two minutes, remove it from the heat and let it sit for a while.

 - When the mixture’s ready to be consumed, strain it and gargle it in your mouth for 20 to 30 seconds.
 Then rinse your mouth as usual.

 7. Linden flower tea to relieve sore gums

 Linden flower tea is a soothing drink that decreases inflammation and pain caused by oral problems.
 This investigation by the National Psychiatry Institute of Mexico highlights its anticonvulsive and antioxidant properties.